bytecode-mike/docker-b00t/README.md

 ####The Database content

 The database content is added via via [flyway](http://flywaydb.org/).
 The configuration is located in *.../resources/db/migration/V1_init.sql*.
+I chose to use flyway because for is the default data migation solution for spring boot based applications.

 ### Start Application

-Before you can run the application you need __to have a running MySQL instance__ under the name _perkonsmysql_; consult the _Start MySQL in to a Docker container_ section for mode details about the MySQL container.
+Before you can run the application you need :
+* to have a running MySQL docker container__ under the name _perkonsmysql; consult the _Start MySQL in to a Docker container_ section for mode details about the MySQL container.
+* to have a docker image (for this application) on the local machine under the name _localhost:5000/perk0ns_ with the tag _1.0_.
+Consult the section above for more details.

-You can start the application by using the following command:
+You can start the application (run the docker image in to a container) by using the following command:

     docker run --name perk0ns \
                --link perkonsmysql:localhost \
                -d \
-               -p 8080:8080 \
+               -p 80:8080 \
-               dockerboot/perk0ns:1.0
+               localhost:5000/perk0ns:1.0

 This command will start the application (as a daemon) and [link](https://docs.docker.com/userguide/dockerlinks/) it to other docker container named _perkonsmysql_ under the alias *localhost*.